zeeke/php-ioc/README.md

 the core logic can be placed in simple PHP classes, where dependency are injected by the container.

-## Configuration

-TBD

 ## Basic Usage

-The main library class is AppContext, which offers methods to initialize and use the IoC context.
-Using the AppContext::init(...) function it is possible to specify a configuration for the IoC container.
+The main library class is AppContext, that can be built using the ContextFactory helper,

 ```PHP